jgato/jgato/random_docs/Red_Hat_serving_models.md

 ```

-`curl` is cool but not to chat.
-So, we integrate our VisualStudio and the Continue plugin to use the proxy.

-So, lets add this option to our Continue Local Assistant, with a new model provided through LiteLLM proxy:
+Now, lets integrate the LiteLLM proxy with with our Continue Local Assistant.
+We a new model provided through LiteLLM proxy:

 ```yaml
 name: Local Assistant